feifeife/All-about-XAI/README.md

 **(1) Max Activation**

-Synthesize input pattern that can cause maximal activation of a neuron
+Synthesize input pattern that can cause maximal activation of **a neuron**

 - Saliency Maps(2013)

 	>*[Deep inside convolutional networks: visualising image classification models and saliency maps.](https://arxiv.org/abs/1312.6034) Karen Simonyan, Andrea Vedaldi, and Andrew Zisserman.
 In arXiv:1312.6034, 2013.*

-	Saliency maps are usually rendered as a heatmap, where hotness corresponds to regions that have a big impact on the model’s final decision
+	Saliency maps are usually rendered as a heatmap, where hotness corresponds to regions that have a big impact on the model’s final decision based on gradient.

 	<p align="center"><img width="50%" height="50%" src="images/saliency-map.png?raw=true" /></p>